Magellanic plover

-The Magellanic plover (Pluvianellus socialis) is a rare wader found only in southernmost South America.
+The Magellanic plover (Pluvianellus socialis) is a rare wader endemic to southernmost South America.

 Taxonomy

 It was long placed in with the other plovers in the family Charadriidae; however, behavioural evidence suggested they were distinct, and molecular studies confirmed this, suggesting that they are actually more closely related to the sheathbills, a uniquely Antarctic family.
 As such it is now placed in its own family, Pluvianellidae.

 Description

 This species is in its structure and habits much like a turnstone, but it cannot be confused with any other wader species.
 Its upperparts and breast are pale grey, and the rest of the underparts are white.
 It has short red legs, a black bill and red eyes.
 In young birds, the eyes and legs are yellowish in colour, and the plumage is grey overall with scaling.
 The call is a dovelike coo.

 Distribution and habitat

 This species is not a long-distance migrant, although some birds move further north in southern Argentina in winter.
 The species breeds inland and then moves to the coast during the winter, particularly to estuaries.
 One of their preferred areas during winter is in Puerto Madryn and Península Valdes, Chubut, Argentina (Jehl 1975).